How the Malaysian plantation sector performed over the past 8 years

 Sector summary

-The Shareholders’ Fund and Total Assets of the sector had been stable over the past 8 years as can seen from the chart below.
+The Shareholders’ Fund and Total Assets of the sector showed some growth over the past 2 years as can be seen from the chart below.
 The chart shows these metrics relative to their respective 2013 levels.

 Chart 2: Sector size index